upa-url/upa/README.md

 #include "upa/url.h"
 ```

 If you are using CMake, see the [CMake section](#cmake) for how to link to the library.
-Alternatively, if you are using amalgamated files, then add the amalgamated `url.cpp` file to your project, otherwise add all the files from the `src/` directory to your project; and link to the ICU `i18n` and `uc` libraries.
+Alternatively, if you are using amalgamated files, then add the amalgamated `url.cpp` file to your project, otherwise add all the files from the `src/` directory to your project.

 ### Examples